juanitorduz/website_projects/README.md

 ![Build](https://github.com/juanitorduz/website_projects/workflows/ci/badge.svg)

-This repository contains the code of the projects presented in my personal website [https://juanitorduz.github.io](https://juanitorduz.github.io).
+This repository contains the code of the notebooks presented on my website [https://juanitorduz.github.io](https://juanitorduz.github.io).

 - Feel free to share and use the code.